dokeash/Customer_Segmentation_Arvato_Financial_Services/README.md

 	sklearn

 #### Dataset Used:
-Dataset is not allwoed to share, however below are the names of datafiles used:
+Dataset is not allowed to share, however below are the names of datafiles used:

 	Udacity_AZDIAS_052018.csv  -General population data